Pricesearcher: History

-In March 2019, Pi Datametrics and Pricesearcher Launched a Joint product for digital retailers "The first ever combining of organic search data and online product price data in a single report, PricePoint allows retailers to highlight where the winning pricing opportunities exist online, alongside organic visibility."
+In March 2019, Pi Datametrics and Pricesearcher launched a joint product for digital retailers, "The first ever combining of organic search data and online product price data in a single report, PricePoint allows retailers to highlight where the winning pricing opportunities exist online, alongside organic visibility."

-Pricesearcher enters a new partnership with latestdeals.co.uk where their technology is powering product search and product comparison for their consumers.
-Latestdeals.co.uk is a uk website dedicated to the promotion of deals, vouchers, and freebies.
+In July 2019, Pricesearcher partnered with Latestdeals.co.uk, a UK discount code platform, where its technology powered price comparison for its 3 million consumers.